grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 As luck would have it, we eyed a few customers and approached them when they were further away from the original location.
 Success!

-## Pro tip #7 - Find translators with people skills and interview experience.
+## Pro Tip #7 - Find Translators with People Skills and Interview Experience.

 Most of my immersion trips are overseas, where English is not the main language.
 I get annoyed at myself for not being able to interview non-English speaking customers.
-Having seasoned, outgoingtranslators does help a lot!
+Having seasoned, outgoing translators does help a lot!
 If you feel awkward standing around waiting for a translated answer, feel free to step away and let the translator interview the customer without feeling pressured.
 Be sure it’s all recorded for transcription later.

-## Insights + Action plan= Strategy
+## Insights + Action Plan = Strategy

 **Findings are significant, it's the basis of everything that you do while you are in immersion.
 But what’s more important is the ability to connect those dots and extract value from them.
 It’s similar to how we can amass tons of raw data but entirely pointless if nothing is done with it.**